explosion/spaCy/website/docs/usage/models.md

 path of the wheel file or archive.
 Installing the wheel is usually more efficient.

-> #### How to Find Download URLs {#download-urls}
+> #### Pipeline Package URLs {#pipeline-urls}
 >
 > Pretrained pipeline distributions are hosted on
 > [Github Releases](https://github.com/explosion/spacy-models/releases), and you
 > can find download links there, as well as on the model page.
-You can also get download URLs directly
+You can also get URLs directly
 > from the command line by using `spacy info` with the `--url` flag, which may be useful for automation.
 >
 > ```bash
 > spacy info en_core_web_sm --url
 > ```
 >
-> This command will print the download URL for the latest version of a pipeline
+> This command will print the URL for the latest version of a pipeline
 > compatible with the version of spaCy you're using.
 Note that in order to look up the compatability information an Internet connection is required.

 ```bash